rchillyard/Number/README.md

 Things get only slightly more complex when applying monadic (single operand) functions or applying a function such as $z=x^y$:

-In general, when we apply a monadic operator _y=f(x)_ (such as constant factor, as above, or power, or one of the trignonometric operators), the formula for the relative fuzz of the result $\frac{Δy}{y}$ based on the relative fuzz of the input $\frac{Δx}{x}$ is:
+In general, when we apply a monadic operator _y=f(x)_ (such as constant factor, as above, or power, or one of the trigonometric operators), the formula for the relative fuzz of the result $\frac{Δy}{y}$ based on the relative fuzz of the input $\frac{Δx}{x}$ is:

 $$\frac{Δy}{y}=\frac{x \frac{dy}{dx}(x)}{f(x)}\frac{Δx}{x}$$